 Census figures show economic gap narrows with citizenship

-ORLANDO, Fla.
-(AP) — Foreign-born residents had higher rates of being employed full-time than those born in the United States last year, and naturalized immigrants were more likely to have advanced degrees than the native-born, according to figures released today by the U.S. Census Bureau.
+Foreign-born residents had higher rates of being employed full time than those born in the United States last year, and naturalized immigrants were more likely to have advanced degrees than the native-born, according to figures released Monday by the U.S. Census Bureau.

 The new figures show that the economic gap between the native-born and foreign-born in the United States appears to narrow with citizenship.

-Immigrants who weren't citizens had higher rates of poverty, lower income, and less education last year compared to native-born citizens.
+Immigrants who weren’t citizens had higher rates of poverty, lower income and less education last year compared with native-born citizens.
 But immigrants who were citizens had less poverty, close to equal earnings and higher rates of advanced degrees than native U.S. citizens.

+“Naturalized citizens tend to have lived in the country longer than noncitizens ...
+They tend to have higher levels of education, and they tend to work in professions that have higher pay than noncitizens,” said Stefan Rayer, a demographer at the University of Florida.
+“Often times, these characteristics are interrelated, that is more education leading to higher earnings and lower rates of poverty.”

 Stopping the flow of immigrants into the U.S. has been a priority of the Trump administration, which has proposed denying green cards to immigrants who use Medicaid and fought to put a citizenship question on the decennial Census questionnaire.